Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Conclusions and Future Directions

 Compared to our previous system, the apparatus presented here demonstrates roughly an order of magnitude improvement in both trap stability and rotation sensitivity.
 The system is robust and reliable, opening up new techniques like multiple orbits and tilt control, and allowing for investigations of noise and drift.

 However, further improvements will be required to be potentially useful for inertial navigation.
 The sensitivity of a navigational rotation sensor can be expressed using the angle-random walk (ARW) parameter $\delta\Omega\, \tau^{1/2}$, where rotational accuracy $\delta\Omega$ is obtained in averaging time $\tau$ \cite{Grewal2013}.
 A typical MEMS gyroscope has an ARW on the order of $5$ deg/h$^{1/2}$, while a high-performance optical gyroscope can achieve $10^{-3}$ deg/h$^{1/2}$ \cite{Woodman2007}.
 Given the 4000 s measurement time required to take the data of Fig.~\ref{ellipsefig}, our system exhibits an ARW of $2$ deg/h$^{1/2}$.
-Potential improvements that can be considered include eliminating technical phase noise to approach the standard quantum limit, decreasing the cycle time of the experiment from 100~s to 5~s using atom chip or optical trap techniques \cite{Farkas2014}, increasing the single-orbit area to 1.5~mm$^2$, and increasing the number of orbits to 10.
+Potential improvements that can be considered include eliminating technical phase noise, decreasing the cycle time of the experiment from 100~s to 5~s using atom-chip or optical-trap techniques \cite{Farkas2014}, increasing the single-orbit area to 1.5~mm$^2$, and increasing the number of orbits to 10.
 All together, these would result in an ARW parameter of $10^{-4}$~deg/h$^{1/2}$, which would be compelling for a compact sensor.
 Although these improvements are technically challenging, they are compatible with fundamental constraints including collisional losses and dephasing effects from interactions.

 The bias stability in navigation applications is also important \cite{Grewal2013}.
 It ranges from tens of degrees per hour for MEMS devices to $10^{-3}$ deg per hour for optical sensors \cite{Woodman2007}.
-Our observations indicate stability better than 4 deg/h, but this is likely limited by short-term noise rather than long-term drift.
+Our observations indicate stability better than 4~deg/h, but this is likely limited by short-term noise rather than long-term drift.
 Good stability is typically a feature of atomic devices, since atoms are intrinsically stable and highly effective laser stabilization techniques are available.
 However, our interferometer is also sensitive to the trapping fields, which are subject to drifts.
 For instance, one candidate for the short-term phase noise that we observe is fluctuations $\delta\omega$ in the trap frequency coupled to a non-zero $\gamma xy$ term in the trap potential of Eq.~\eqref{harmonic}.
 From Ref.~\cite{Luo2021}, this leads to phase fluctuations